drivendataorg/repro-tarfile/README.md

 `repro_tarfile.ReproducibleTarFile` is a subclass of `tarfile.TarFile` that overrides the `addfile` method (which is also used interally by `add`) with a version that set the above file metadata to fixed values.
 It also overrides the `gzopen` method used for gzip compression to override the gzip header values.
 Note that repro-tarfile does not modify the original files—it simply overrides the metadata written to the archive.

-You can effectively reproduce what `ReproducibleTarFile` does with something like this:
+You can effectively reproduce what repro-tarfile does in a `.tar.gz` case with something like this:

 ```python
 from gzip import GzipFile